Pascal-Bernard/beans_sentiment_analysis/README.md

 The compete evaluator code named `evaluate_models.py` can be found <a href="https://github.com/Pascal-Bernard/beans_sentiment_analysis/blob/main/evaluate_models.py">here</a>.

-NOTe : We dont recommand to run again because of the API limitation that will make it crash or slow it down endlessly.
+NOTe : We dont recommand to run the evalution again because of the API limitation that will make it crash or slow it down endlessly.
 I ran it after many splits in the process.

 ```python